ferrouswheel/drugregulation/README.md

 "But some drugs are bad!"
 I hear you say.
-Well, comparatively, alcohol is one of the [worst drugs for society and the individual][1] and the relative standing of various drugs is summarised in the following [graph][2]:
+Well, comparatively, alcohol is one of the [worst drugs for society and the individual][1] and the relative standing of various drugs is summarised in the following [graph][2] (note that this is already **normalised** for the number of drug users):

 ![2](http://download.thelancet.com/images/journalimages/0140-6736/PIIS0140673610614626.gr2.lrg.jpg)

 A bit different to what the media, your government or drug enforcement agencies would have you believe.

-Since this project suggests a rationing approach, an acceptable usage level could be defined.
+Since this project suggests a rationing approach, an acceptable usage level for each substance would be defined.
 Overuse could be based on health evidence, rather than puritanical presumption that drugs cause health risks that are greater than other substances or recreational activities ([horse riding anyone?][3]).

-Recently in New Zealand, legislation has moved to block various "legal highs" from being sold, and due the speed at which new psychoactive substances are being discovered and produced (indeed, the number of chemical variations that will produce a recreational effect is very large) an analogues act was passed.
+Recently in New Zealand, legislation has moved to block various "legal highs" from being sold, and due the speed at which new psychoactive substances are being discovered and produced (indeed, the number of chemical variations that will produce a recreational effect is very large if not infinite) an analogues act was passed.
 I'm not right up with the latest in the legislation, but one interesting comment from people that are is that there was a move to put the onus of proof, for safety of consumption, on the sellers.
 However this opens up the question of what happens when drugs that are currently illegal pass these safety standards, and other drugs that are legal, don't.
 (TODO: expand and link to relevent legislation).